nickelpro/vito.nyc/content/posts/Tandon-CS-Guide/index.md

 And that's what I've got.
 I'm not a CS major so I've got no advice for the courses that typically only CS majors take like CS-UY 2413, Design and Analysis of Algorithms.
 If anyone has interviewed out of it or can guess at the requirements I would love to add it.

 Also, for any course you skip ever, save the recommendation.
 I mentioned this once already but it bears repeating.
-I'm in a month long back and forth with the CSE department right now about whether I had permission to skip all those courses (they forgot, I guess) and if I handn't saved all the emails I would have been screwed.
+I'm in a month long back and forth with the CSE department right now about whether I had permission to skip all those courses (they forgot, I guess) and if I hadn't saved all the emails I would have been screwed.